danfromtitan/envars-from-node-labels/README.md

 kubectl logs -n samples pod-excluded
 ```

-- Create a pod with mixed containers, some allowed and some not allowed to take env vars from noe labels.
+- Create a pod with mixed containers, some allowed and some not allowed to take env vars from node labels.
 The containers'
   env should return the key-value pairs from pre-existing configmap and secret along with the env vars created from node
   labels when the container was allowed.

 ```bash